Jack Rife Beirnes: 3rd tour - 438 Squadron

-Back in the UK, Beirnes was initially sent to No.83 Group Support Unit to train pilots on the Typhoon and ferry replacement aircraft to operational units.
-But recent events meant that on 6 April 1945, S/L Jack Beirnes once again took command of 438 Squadron.
+Back in the UK, Beirnes was initially sent to No. 83 Group Support Unit to train pilots on the Typhoon and ferry replacement aircraft to operational units.
+But recent events meant that on 6 April, S/L Jack Beirnes once again took command of 438 Squadron.
 Barely a month from the end of hostilities in Europe, the danger was still quite real in the form of heavy anti-aircraft fire near most targets.
-The end of the war in Europe saw the Wildcats of 438 Sqn based in Germany proper at B150 Celle.
+The end of the war in Europe saw the Wildcats of 438 Squadron based in Germany proper at B150 Celle.
 They moved to B166 Flensburg on 29 May.
-A large aerial display was planned for the people of Copenhagen, Denmark and the entire RCAF 143 Wing would perform a flyover with all of their Typhoons.
+A large aerial display was planned for the people of Copenhagen, Denmark, and the entire RCAF 143 Wing would perform a flyover with all of their Typhoons.
 It was during a practice for this event that Beirnes would lose his life.

-Beirnes was killed on 1 June 1945 when he crash-landed after his engine failed.
-His wingman F/L Ronald Claire Getty wrote in his report: I noticed a black puff come from the engine and a second later the pilot S/L J.R.
-Beirnes called up and said his engine was cutting.
-He proceeded to a normal forced landing.
-As he was turning into a field his starboard wing touched the ground the aircraft breaking up on impact.
+Beirnes was killed on 1 June when he crash-landed after his engine failed.
+His wingman F/L Ronald Claire Getty wrote in his report:

 He died of his injuries 10 minutes later.
-He was buried in the cemetery in Aabenraa, Denmark with full military honours.
+He was buried in the cemetery in Aabenraa, Denmark, with full military honours.

 The award of a Bar to his DFC was posthumously announced in September 1945.
 The citation read:

-On six occasions he flew three sorties in one day: 17 June, 24 June, 9 August, 18 August at the height of the Battle of Falaise, 30 September and 2 October 1944.
+On six occasions, he flew three sorties in one day: 17 June, 24 June, 9 August and 18 August at the height of the Battle of Falaise, 30 September and 2 October 1944.
 Overseas, on 4 June 1944, S/L F.G.
-Grant described him as "Particularly good flight commander on the ground and outstanding in the air.
+Grant described him as a "Particularly good flight commander on the ground and outstanding in the air.
 Confident and self-assured on operations".
-On 27 October 1944, Group Captain Paul Davoud D.S.O., O.B.E., D.F.C. wrote, "A fine organizer and a brilliant fighter-bomber leader whose judgement was outstanding".
+On 27 October 1944, Group Captain Paul Davoud D.S.O., O.B.E., D.F.C. wrote that he was "A fine organizer and a brilliant fighter-bomber leader whose judgement was outstanding".